 Martin Luther King Jr.

-So we will remember such strong emotional imprints, we will try to forget but we will always live with that memory somehow.
-Perhaps it will be a watered down memory, but it will be there in the back of your mind.
-Again, I want to forget and I might just forgive the people that hurt me, but forgiveness will choose a different partner: I have and need to forgive myself more for allowing those people to hurt me.
+Again, I want to forget, and I will forgive the people that hurt me, but I have and need to forgive myself more for allowing those people to hurt me.

 In the end, it all boils down to the ability of letting go.
 Try not to carry heavy, past burdens with you every day.
 The past is the past, some memories should never be forgotten but remember that the future is right ahead of you.
 It is tonight and tomorrow; it is a new day and a bright beginning of a new you.
 You can change the future and time really does heal if you allow it to.
 And forgive yourself.
 But most of all: stay positive because remember: falling on your face is still moving forward.© WVE and Ireland, MS and Me, 2011-2013.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to WVE and Ireland, MS and Me with appropriate and specific direction to the original content.